DataDog/integrations-core/docs/developer/meta/config-models.md

 The default values for optional settings are populated in `defaults.py` and are derived from the [value](config-specs.md#values) property of config spec options.
 The precedence is the `default` key followed by the `example` key (if it appears to represent a real value rather than an illustrative example and the `type` is a primitive).
-In all other cases the default will be `None` and there will be no default getter function.
+In all other cases, the default is `None`, which means there is no default getter function.

 ## Validation